Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Red Mystery

 There’s something about the vibrancy of red that just seems to demand attention.
-In this piece, the deep, rich hue is used to great effect, providing a powerful focal point against the pale background.
-Despite being done in colored pencil, there’s a lot of life and energy in this piece- it’s easy to see why red is often associated with passion and excitement.
+This piece uses the deep, rich hue to great effect, providing a powerful focal point against the pale background.

 Red Mystery